Executive Director

 Professional Presentations

-Dr. Howard-Bostic’s research has advanced the study of online teaching pedagogy, cross-cultural motivations for aggression, and emotive-based treatment for perpetrators and victims of mutually performed domestic violence.
+Dr. Howard-Bostic’s research has advanced the study of social stratification, online teaching pedagogy, cross-cultural motivations for aggression, and emotive-based treatment for perpetrators and victims of mutually performed domestic violence.
 Dr. Howard-Bostic has presented research at Harvard University, two international forums at Oxford University, and at other prestigious forums around the US and abroad.
 She has received grants to support international research on gender and domestic violence.
 She has also presented ground-breaking, motivational, empowering research.

 Publications